MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 * Creating a signature for the problem type and deciding whether to create a snapshot adds a small CPU and memory overhead.

 * If deoptimization is enabled, there's an overhead for re-JITting the method that threw the exception.
 This is incurred the next time that method executes.
-Depending on the size of the method, it could be between 1ms and 100ms of CPU time.
+Depending on the size of the method, it could be between 1 ms and 100 ms of CPU time.

 **If the exception handler decides to create a snapshot:**

-* Creating the process snapshot takes about half a second (P50=0.3s, P90=1.2s, P95=1.9s) during which time, the thread that threw the exception is paused.
+* Creating the process snapshot takes about half a second (P50 = 0.3 s, P90 = 1.2 s, P95 = 1.9 s) during which time, the thread that threw the exception is paused.
 Other threads aren't blocked.

 * Converting the process snapshot to a minidump and uploading it to Application Insights takes several minutes.

-    * Convert: P50=63s, P90=187s, P95=275s.
+    * Convert: P50 = 63 s, P90 = 187 s, P95 = 275 s.
-    * Upload: P50=31s, P90=75s, P95=98s.
+    * Upload: P50 = 31 s, P90 = 75 s, P95 = 98 s.

     This is done in Snapshot Uploader, which runs in a separate process.
 The Snapshot Uploader process runs at below normal CPU priority and uses low priority I/O.